Take Traditional Trips to the Next Level with Self-Guided Tours

 What is a Self-Guided Tour?

 Many establishments create self-guided tours for their guests.
-While you may offer the option for people to simply wander the premises on their own, you can enhance the value of their experience by curating tour pathways and explorations that they can experience without the help of a physical tour guide.
+While you may offer the option for people to wander the premises on their own simply, you can enhance the value of their experience by curating tour pathways and explorations that they can experience without the help of a physical tour guide.

 During the self-guided tour experience, visitors follow these paths to learn more about specific subjects.
-For example, the American Museum of Natural History in New York offers a self-guided “highlights” tour that provides visitors with the chance to navigate the museum on their own, with suggestions to visit specific areas on different floors.
-This allows them to see some of the most iconic, popular, and historic displays and exhibits in a single visit.
-There are also more specific options, like self-guided dinosaur tours and self-guided earth and space tours.
+For example, the American Museum of Natural History in New York offers a self-guided “highlights” tour that allows visitors to navigate the museum on their own, with suggestions to visit specific areas on different floors.
+This lets them see some of the most iconic, popular, and historic displays and exhibits in a single visit.
+There are also more specific options, like self-guided dinosaur tours and Earth and space tours.

-What is the difference between a Self-Guided Tour vs a Group Tour?
+What is the difference between a Self-Guided Tour and a Group Tour?

 Add value to your programming by offering visitors some customization.
 Self-guided tours encourage independent exploration.
 Your visitors can freely peruse your establishment on their own time.
-They aren’t limited to starting every hour, on the hour.
-They can rove from exhibit to exhibit at their own pace, reading the informational museum plaques and listening to the audio guides without rushing.
-A self-guided tour can dramatically enhance your visitors’ time by letting them choose exactly how to spend it.
+They aren’t limited to starting every hour on the hour.
+They can roam from exhibit to exhibit at their own pace, reading the informational museum plaques, listening to the audio guides, and checking notes or reference material without rushing.
+A self-guided tour can dramatically enhance visitors’ time by letting them decide exactly how to spend it.

 A self-guided tour can dramatically enhance your visitors’ time by letting them choose exactly how to spend it.

-Members of a group tour, by contrast, march very much to the beat of the leader’s drum.
-Tour guides are responsible for guiding the group from one exhibit or attraction to the next, educating visitors along the way.
+By contrast, group tour members march very much to the beat of the leader’s drum.
+Tour guides guide the group from one exhibit or attraction to the next, educating visitors along the way.
 The guides serve as ambassadors, whose primary role is to support engagement between the visitor and the institution.

 Solid advice for self-guided tours and life in general.
 Thanks, Peloton!

-Who Could Benefit from Offering a Self-Guided Tour?
+Who Could Benefit from Offering a Quick Self-Guided Tour?

 Who could benefit from offering self-guided tours?